- Find a Trail

 At the end of the rail-trail portion, you can continue on the Bullet Hole Spur, which offers a more challenging hike.
 This 2.2-mile addition climbs the ridge above the rail bed through hardwood forest high above Bullet Hole Creek and the Tremperskill Valley.

-Ample parking is available next to the Train Depot (drive through the gate area next to the pergola) or you can park in town and walk to the trail.
+Ample parking is available by the trail entrance and next to the Train Depot (drive through the gate area next to the pergola).
 The trail's entrance gate is located at 266 Depot Street (aka Cabin Hill Road/County Route 2).
+For detailed directions, visit the TrailLink map.

 (a non-profit) and we need your support!